 Model retraining: Regularly retrain the model with new data, feature updates, or algorithm adjustments to ensure it stays relevant and adapts to changing conditions.

-Automated monitoring and feedback loops: Use automated systems to provide continuous performance feedback, enabling quick adjustments and rapid iteration on improvements.
+Automated monitoring and feedback loops: Use automated systems to provide continuous AI feedback, enabling quick adjustments and rapid iteration on improvements.

 Incorporate feedback from stakeholders

 An often overlooked part of the model improvement process is gathering input from end-users or stakeholders.
-Feedback from the business team, domain experts, or even the final users can provide critical insights that help refine the model further.
+AI feedback collected from business teams, domain experts, or end users offers valuable context to refine predictions and address real-world blind spots.

 This feedback loop ensures the model remains aligned with real-world needs and expectations.